Joseph Chamberlain: 1906 general election

-"Fiscal Reform is, and must remain, the constructive work of the Unionist Party.
-That the objects of such reforms are to secure more equal terms of competition for British trade, and closer commercial union within the Colonies."
+Fiscal Reform is, and must remain, the constructive work of the Unionist Party.
+That the objects of such reforms are to secure more equal terms of competition for British trade, and closer commercial union within the Colonies.

 Although in opposition, it appeared that Chamberlain had successfully associated the Unionists with the cause of tariff reform, and Balfour would be compelled to accede to Chamberlain's future demands.

 Stroke, decline, and death

-On 8 July 1906, Chamberlain celebrated his seventieth birthday and Birmingham was enlivened for a number of days by official luncheons, public addresses, parades, bands and an influx of thousands of congratulatory telegrams.
+On 8 July 1906 Chamberlain celebrated his seventieth birthday and Birmingham was enlivened for a number of days by official luncheons, public addresses, parades, bands and an influx of thousands of congratulatory telegrams.
 Tens of thousands of people crowded into the city for Chamberlain's passionate 10 July speech promoting the virtues of Radicalism and imperialism.

-On 13 July, Chamberlain collapsed while dressing for dinner in the bathroom of his house at Prince's Gardens.
+On 13 July Chamberlain collapsed while dressing for dinner in the bathroom of his house at Prince's Gardens.
 Mary found the door locked and called out, receiving the weakened reply, "I can't get out."
 Returning with help, she found him exhausted on the floor, having turned the handle from the inside.
 He had suffered a stroke that paralysed his right side.
-After a month, Chamberlain was able to walk a small number of steps and resolved to overcome his disabilities.
+After a month Chamberlain was able to walk a small number of steps and resolved to overcome his disabilities.
 Although unaffected mentally, his sight had deteriorated, compelling him to wear spectacles instead of his monocle.
 His ability to read was diminished, forcing Mary to read him newspapers and letters.
 He lost the ability to write with his right hand and his speech altered noticeably.
 Chamberlain's colleague William Hewins noted, "His voice has lost all its old ring. ...
 He speaks very slowly and articulates with evident difficulty."
 Chamberlain barely regained his ability to walk.

 Though he lost all hope of recovering his health and returning to active politics, Chamberlain continued to follow and support the tariff reform campaign and his son Austen's career.
 He opposed Liberal proposals to remove the House of Lords' veto and gave his blessing to Unionist opposition to Home Rule for Ireland.
-In the two general elections of 1910, he was returned unopposed in his West Birmingham constituency.
-In January 1914, Chamberlain decided to not seek re-election.
+In the two general elections of 1910 he was returned unopposed in his Birmingham West constituency.
+In January 1914 Chamberlain decided not to seek re-election.